stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ### Alignment

-_Data alignment_ is the aligning of fields according to their _natural alignment_, meaning the memory location _must_ be some multiple of the _word_ size of the platform (8 bytes by default).
+_Data alignment_ is the aligning of fields according to their _natural alignment_, meaning the memory location __must__ be some multiple of the _word_ size of the platform (8 bytes by default).
 See [Wikipedia](https://en.wikipedia.org/wiki/Data_structure_alignment).

-The natural alignment for each data type can be summarised as some multiple of the word size as follows (for an 8-byte word):
+The natural alignment for each data type can be summarised as follows:

 * bytes - none.